leonardoalt/cav_2022_artifact/README.md

 #### Safe Case

-Running the experiments for the safe case is pretty much the same, only changing the input file and timeout:
+Running the experiments for the safe case is similar to the unsafe case:

 ```
-$ ./docker_solcmc_all_solvers experiments/ERC777 ERC777Property.sol ERC777Property 3600
+$ ./docker_solcmc_all_solvers experiments/ERC777 ERC777PropertySafe.sol ERC777Property 3600
 ```

 As two of the solvers' configurations timeout, we recommend the user to run the